plooliveira/ctrl/example/README.md

 # Ctrl Playground

-This is a **demonstration playground** for the [ctrl](https://pub.dev/packages/ctrl) package, illustrating the practical implementation of the **MVVM (Model-View-ViewModel)** pattern combined with **Observable** in different real-world Flutter development scenarios.
+This is a **demonstration playground** for the [ctrl](https://github.com/plooliveira/ctrl) package, illustrating the practical implementation of **Ctrl** capabilities in different real-world Flutter development scenarios.

 ## 🎯 Purpose

-The playground demonstrates how to implement the MVVM + Observable pattern in various contexts, including:
+The playground demonstrates how to use the Ctrl package in various contexts, including:

 - Reactive state management with Observable
 - Complex object manipulation with Observable.update()